deislabs/bindle/docs/README.md

 roles = ["creator"]
 ```

-A user only needs on such keypair (though a user is free to have more).
+A user only needs one such keypair (though a user is free to have more).
 This file can be moved from system to system, just like OpenPGP or SSH key sets.

 - To create a signing key for a client, use `bindle create-key`